KSMQ Public Inspection Files

 - KSMQ Public Television's mission is to tell the stories of our region in order to honor the past, engage with the present, and inspire the future.

-- We are the only locally-owned broadcast station in the area and we reach over 655,000 households in Austin, Albert Lea, Rochester, Owatonna, Mankato, Faribault, Winona, Mason City, Iowa, and surrounding areas.
+- We are the only locally-owned broadcast station in the area and we reach over 655,000 households in Austin, Albert 5-reel 20-line slots The objective of The Avengers is to obtain winning symbol combinations by spinning the reels.
+Lea, Rochester, Owatonna, Mankato, Faribault, Winona, Mason City, Iowa, and surrounding areas.

 - For 40 years, KSMQ has been delivering quality public television to this region, and with your help, we will continue to deliver unmatched national programming that enriches, educates and entertains our viewers.